Blog Layout

 From rugged mountains to spectacular coastlines, join us in discovering the natural beauty of Tasmania’s stunning landscapes.
 On our journey we will uncover the compelling convict history set deep within historic towns and the magical cruises that Tasmania offers.

-Fitness Level: M – Easy / Moderate
+Fitness Level: M – Moderate

 Meals: B = Breakfast, L = Lunch, D = Dinner

-DAY 1 - HERVEY BAY TO GOONDIWINDI (D)
+DAY 1 - HERVEY BAY to GOONDIWINDI (D)

-Thursday 13th March: Welcome travellers to our 21 day Tasmanian tour!
+Thursday 13th March: Welcome travellers to our 21 day Tasmania tour!
 You will have time today to meet and mingle with your fellow travellers as you sit back and relax and head to our first overnight stay at Goondiwindi.

 Stay: Jolly Swagman Motor Inn, Goondiwindi